gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    Encryption chunk {{I-D.westerlund-tsvwg-sctp-crypto-chunk}} that utilizes DTLS 1.2 or 1.3 for the security functions like encryption, authentication, replay protection and security handshakes.
-The basic functionalities and how things related are described below.
+The basic functionalities and how things are related are described below.

    In a SCTP association initiation where DTLS in SCTP is choosen as